tu-studio/audio-matrix/docs/docs/configuration.md

       - gain: 0.5
 ```

-This only works if this is the only option that is manually set.
+More complex modules require additional options.
+If the module should be
+controlled via OSC, the option `osc_path` is required.
+It expects the osc path
+this module should listen to.
+Complex modules might use this path as a base
+path to listen on different subpaths, see their individual configs for that.
+In

-In all other cases modules are defined using more key-value-pairs:
+all other cases modules are defined using more key-value-pairs:

 ```yaml
 tracks: